hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     will have statically granted permissions beyond those provided by the RBAC configuration or IAM.

 * `initial_node_count` - (Optional) The number of nodes to create in this cluster (not including the Kubernetes master).
+Must be set if `node_pool` is not set.

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com` and